STRML/babel-preset-es2015-maybe-webpack/README.md

 # babel-preset-es2015-maybe-webpack

 Using Webpack2 with Babel is difficult.
-Webpack2 understands ES6 `import/export` natively, so you don't want to use the full `es2015` preset.
+Webpack2 understands ES6 `import/export` natively, so you don't want to use the full [babel-preset-es2015].
 You want to have all of your babel options in your `.babelrc`, but there is no good way to override a single preset in `babel-loader` while keeping the rest of your `.babelrc` intact, including `env`s.